Community Autism Peer Specialist (CAPS) Training Program

 What is the Community Autism Peer Specialist (CAPS) Training?

-The Community Autism Peer Specialist (CAPS) Training is designed to provide learners with the essential skills, knowledge, and tools to work as a CAPS delivering peer support services in Pennsylvania in accordance with state guidelines.
+• Provides learners with the essential skills, knowledge, and tools to work as a CAPS delivering peer support services in Pennsylvania following state guidelines.

-CAPS training explores topics including active listening, person-centered support, cultural competency, trauma-informed practice, exploring our own Autistic identities and wellness journeys, and sharing our experiences in a way that can connect with, empower, and inspire confidence in our peers.
+• Explores topics including active listening, person-centered support, cultural competency, trauma-informed practice, exploring our own autistic identities and wellness journeys, and sharing our experiences in a way that can connect with, empower, and inspire confidence in our peers.

 Who is this training for?

-The training is designed for individuals on the Autism Spectrum who have a passion for using their own experiences to support other Autistic people in their community to feel empowered, achieve their goals, and meaningfully participate in all areas of life.
-An ideal candidate will identify as having had experience working on their own wellness through utilizing a variety of supports like mentoring, personal self-care practices, behavioral health services, or other methods.
+The training is designed for autistic individuals who have a passion for using their own experiences to support other autistic people in their community to feel empowered, achieve their goals, and meaningfully participate in all areas of life.
+An ideal candidate will identify as having had experience working on their wellness through utilizing a variety of supports like mentoring, personal self-care practices, behavioral health services, or other methods.

 Training Requirements